Long and Short Positions

 - When you receive the 100 shares loaned to you by your broker, you sell them at the current market price of $50 per share.
 Now you no longer have any shares of the stock, but you do have the $5,000 in your account that you received from the buyer of your 100 shares ($50 x 100 = $5,000).
 You are said to be “short” the stock because you owe your broker 100 shares.
 (Think of it as if you said to someone, “I’m 100 shares short of what I need to pay back my broker.”)

-– Now assume that, as you anticipated, the stock’s price begins to fall.
+- Now assume that, as you anticipated, the stock’s price begins to fall.
 A few weeks later, the price of the stock has dropped all the way down to $30 a share.
-You don’t expect it to go much, if any, lower than that, so you decide to close out your short sale.
+You don’t expect it to go much lower than that so you decide to close out your short sale.

 Short stock positions are typically only given to accredited investors, as it requires a great deal of trust between the investor and broker to lend shares to execute the short sale.
 In fact, even if the short is executed, the investor is usually required to place a margin deposit or collateral with the broker in exchange for the loaned shares.